stalkopat/hummingbot-kubernetes/readme.md

 3. Does running kubernetes needs a lot of maintenance, or deeper know-how?

 Kubernetes is really low maintenance unless you roll your own, when using a managed provider you will have automatic updates of the cluster (via rolling update, pods get moved from one node to the other(s).
 That one node shuts down, updates itself, then comes back online, pods get moved to the original node and the second node updates).
 Deeper know how isn't really necessary because of hummingbots "simplistic" nature of not being interconnected with other pods / services.

+4. Are there any pitfalls to consider?

+Yes!
+For one log keeping becomes more complicated, you can't access the hummingbot instance directly to look at the P&L and order volume.
+Ideally you would use the P&L Notebook to look at individual performance of your bots.
+Another issue is hanging orders on exchanges, since you don't "gracefully" shut the container down when they get recreated by the cluster your open orders will stay hanging on the exchange.
+I've solved that by manually going to the exchanges and cancelling all open orders.